ThanosPloum/Input-Rename/README.md

 # License

-This project is licensed under the Apache License - see the LICENSE.md file for details
+This project is licensed under the Apache License - see the LICENSE file for details